-Luc J. Messier is currently the President of Reus Technologies, a company focusing on the development of new technologies, and Messier Wine Holdings, a company producing Domaine Messier wines in Carmel, California, and the Lead Director of the Board.
-Between 2007 and 2015, Mr. Messier served as senior vice president for ConocoPhillips where he was responsible for global projects and global supply chain with the addition of global aviation in 2012.
-Before joining ConocoPhillips, Mr. Messier served as President and Chief Executive Officer of Technip USA.
-Prior to joining Technip, Mr. Messier was Managing Director of Dragages Hong Kong, a subsidiary of Bouygues and held engineering and project management positions at Bouygues Construction and at Pomerleau.
-Mr. Messier also serves on the board of Sodexo SA, a French food services and facilities management company, and as COO of EnerKem, a start-up technology company converting a wide range of waste and residues into low carbon fuels and circular chemicals, empowering hard to abate sectors to meet their net-zero targets.
-He holds degrees in civil engineering from the University of Sherbrooke, enology and viticulture from UC Davis and studied business administration at INSEAD.
+Luc J. Messier is the President of Reus Technologies LLC, a company dedicated to developing new technologies.
+From 2007 to 2015, Mr. Messier served as Senior Vice President at ConocoPhillips, where he oversaw global projects and supply chain management, with the global aviation division added to his responsibilities in 2012.
+Prior to joining ConocoPhillips, he was President and Chief Executive Officer of Technip USA.
+Before that, he served as Managing Director of Dragages Hong Kong, a subsidiary of Bouygues, and held various engineering and project management roles at Bouygues Construction and Pomerleau.
+Mr. Messier currently serves as Lead Director on the board of Sodexo SA, a French multinational specializing in food services and facilities management.
+He also advises Enerkem, a startup focused on carbon recycling.
+He holds a degree in civil engineering from the University of Sherbrooke, a diploma in enology and viticulture from UC Davis, and studied business administration studies at INSEAD.

-Meetings attended in 2023: %

-Board 8 of 8 100

-Human Resources & Governance Committee 100

-Health, Safety & Environment Comm ittee 4 of 4 100
+Meetings attended in 2024: # % Board 10 of 11 91 Human Resources & Governance Committee 4 of 5 80 Health, Safety & Environment Committee 4 of 4 100

-Securities Beneficially Owned or Controlled at fiscal year end: Fiscal Year # of Common Shares # of DSUs Total Common Shares and DSUs Total Value of Common Shares and DSUs tiple of Share idelines of 3x
+Securities Beneficially Owned or Controlled at fiscal year end:

+Fiscal Year # of Common Shares # of DSUs Total Common Shares and DSUs Total Value of Common Shares and DSUs Total as a Multiple of Share Ownership Guidelines of 3x

+2024 Nil 165,678 165,678 \$4,317,569 22.0x

 2023 Nil 152,917 152,917 \$2,202,005 11.4

-2022 Nil 127,760 127,760 \$1,037,419 5.4x
+2022 Nil 127,760 127,760 \$1,037,419 5.4

-2021 Nil 96,793 96,793 \$950,507 6.2x